on Wednesday, April 29, 2020

 Ag-Pro Companies News

-Picking the best compact tractor for your small to mid-sized property or operation can feel like a daunting task if it’s your first time making this type of a purchase.
-From landscaping and grounds care, to farming and ranching chores, compact tractors come with a long list of benefits and practical applications for those shopping for equipment in this category.
-They are easier to maneuver than their larger siblings, while still being able to deliver significant strength and power when geared up with the right implements.
-That said, we’ve outlined four things to consider to help you decide which model in this category is best suited to your personal or professional outfit.
+Picking the best compact tractor for your small to mid-sized property or operation can feel like a daunting task if it’s your first time making this type of purchase.
+From landscaping and grounds care to farming and ranching chores, compact tractors come with a long list of benefits and practical applications for those shopping for equipment in this category.
+They are easier to maneuver than their larger siblings yet can still deliver significant strength and power when geared up with the right implements.
+We’ve outlined four things to consider to help you decide which model in this category is best suited to your personal or professional outfit.

 Small Tractor Horsepower Ranges

-The amount of horsepower you’ll need is directly related to the regular or daily chores you have now, and those you’d like to accomplish with your small tractor over time.
+The amount of horsepower you’ll need is directly related to the routine, daily chores you have now and those you’d like to accomplish with your small tractor over time.
 How quickly you’re hoping to get these tasks done also makes a significant difference.
-For this reason, it’s a good idea to sit down and talk with your primary operators to get a complete view of what needs done.
-John Deere offers quite a range in horsepower in the compact tractor category, starting at 22.4 with 1 Series tractors, and going up to 65.9 with 4 Series tractors, offering a respective power take off range of 14.5 hp – 54.2 hp.
-When considering how much strength you need, beware of underestimating your workload.
-One easy mistake to make is to focus too much on immediate needs, thereby opting for equipment without the strength required to manage future chores.
-Doing so will leave you either to accomplish work far more slowly, or it can end up damaging your machinery, if for example you’re handling material that exceeds your compact tractor’s weight limit.
+For this reason, it’s a good idea to sit down and talk with your primary operators to get a complete view of what needs to get done.
+The lineup of John Deere compact tractors offers quite a range in horsepower, starting at 22.4 with 1 Series tractors and going up to 65.9 with 4 Series tractors.
+When considering how much strength you need, be sure not to underestimate your workload.
+One easy mistake is to focus too much on immediate needs, thereby opting for equipment without the strength required to manage future chores.
+Doing so can result in accomplishing work far more slowly than needed or can lead to damaging your machinery if, for example, your compact tractor is handling material that exceeds its weight limit.